Capture your museum experience in the most productive way by following these guidelines that help protect the art and the safety of other visitors.

 If you’re covering the Blanton for a student newspaper or other student media outlet:

-- Contact us at email@example.com at least five business days in advance for photography and filming requests.
+- Contact us at email@example.com at least five business days in advance for photography and filming requests for student media.

-- Occasionally, we can arrange staff interviews depending on availability.
+- With advance notice, we can arrange staff interviews depending on availability.
 The more advance notice you give us, the higher the likelihood that we can accommodate requests.